NEWS & EVENTS

 The FCCFA co-operates with provincial friendship associations in China and helps to co-ordinate their delegation visits to Canada.
 In 2005, and again in 2006 two separate FCCFA delegations visited Jiangsu province and Shanghai, invited by respectively the Jiangsu Province and Shanghai Municipality's People's Associations for Friendship with Foreign Countries (PAFFC) to attend their 50th anniversary celebrations of their respective organization's founding involving some 30 countries' delegations.
 Recent provincial level friendship exchanges have involved the sending of Canadian youths by the Ottawa chapter to the Shanghai PAFFC's international summer youth camps (2006, 2008, 2011), and Canadian participation in Jiangsu-hosted conferences international symposia on elder care and other fields.

-FCCFA Branches - The six chapters and their founding dates are: Victoria Canada-China Friendship Association (1965), Canada-China Friendship Association of Calgary (1974), Canada-China Friendship Society of Ottawa (1976), Manitoba Branch of the Canada-China Friendship Association (re-established in 2002), Toronto Canada China Friendship Association (re-established in 2008), the B.C.
+FCCFA Branches - The six chapters and their founding dates are: Victoria Canada-China Friendship Association (1965), Canada-China Friendship Association of Calgary (1974), Canada-China Friendship Society of Ottawa (1976), Saskatoon Canada-China Friendship Association (2019), Toronto Canada China Friendship Association (re-established in 2008) and the B.C.
 Lower Mainland chapter in 2011.
+Links can be found at the Home Page.

 Letterhead and Logo: the FCCFA letterhead bears the calligraphy of Professor Jerome Chen.
 The logo was designed by former Federation president Tsin Van and presented as a gift to FCCFA in 2006.